 For important tips on recreating responsibly, please see this story on the seven Leave No Trace principles.

 There may be an absence of lush greenery or fall color splendor you see in other seasons, but that doesn’t mean that hiking in winter is drab.
-In fact, you can expect to see things as you haven’t before.
+You can expect to see things as you haven’t before.
 Fewer (or no) leaves on deciduous trees means that you can see through them for a view usually hidden.
-Expect to walk through a forest which feels much more open, and expect more lookout stops and panoramic mountain views, even from the valley trails.
+Expect to walk through a forest that feels much more open, and expect more lookout stops and panoramic mountain views, even from the valley trails.
 What you won’t see many of?
 Bugs.
 And snakes (usually).

 Where to go for a winter hike in Greenville, SC